TadesseDev/LeetCode/README.md

 [Issue page](https://github.com/Tadesse-Alemayehu/weather-now/LeetCode)

 ## Acknowledgments
-- LeetCode for delivering such curiouse chalenges for us to practice.
+- LeetCode for delivering such curious challenges for us to practice.

 ## 📝 License